 Unwanted air transfer causes your heating and cooling systems to work overtime to compensate for the energy loss.
 The installation of new insulation, however, in key areas of your home, helps regulate the house temperatures and reduce your energy costs.

-Spray foam insulation is made from two types of composite material: polyurethane, and isocyanate, an organic compound made from tweaking the molecular structure of isomeric cyanic acid.
+Spray foam insulation is a polyurethane foam generated through a chemical reaction between isocyanates (A-side) and polyol resins (B-side).
 When sprayed out of the tip of the spray foam gun, the substance gradually expands, filling in the cracks and crannies of your crawl space or attic before curing.
-Spray foam insulation is the most effective material for insulating your crawl space or attic available.
+Spray foam insulation is the most effective material for sealing your crawl space or attic available.

 Cellulose insulation is made from recycled paper products, primarily newsprint.
 Its recycled material content is very high, generally between 82-85%.
 The manufacturing process reduces the paper products to very small pieces, which are then fiberized and mixed with a flame and insect retardant, usually mineral borate or ammonium sulfate.
 Cellulose insulation is primarily found in pellet form as a blown-in insulation, but can be manufactured in batts as well.